MstAnarkoli/Data-Science-Project_health-study/README.md

 ## Language and Libraries
 Python version 3.13.7

-numpy
-pandas
-matplotlib
-Jupyter Notebook
+numpy, pandas, matplotlib, Jupyter Notebook

 ## How to run
 _Have python version 3.13.7_